Linked Brushing#

 .

-linked_choropleth = link_selections(choropleth + hist, index_cols=['detailed name'])
+linked_choropleth = link_selections(choropleth + hist, index_cols=['detailed_name'])

 Now that the two plots are linked we can display them and select individual polygons by tapping or apply a box selection on the histogram: